monkeytypegame/monkeytype/LANGUAGES.md

 - [Creating Languages](#creating-langauges)

 ### Forking the Repository
-First you will have ot cpoy the repostiriy also known as forking.
+First you will have to copy the repostiriy also known as forking.
 Go to the [Monkeytype Repo](https://github.com/Miodec/monkeytype/) and then click the "fork" button.

 <img width="1552" alt="Screen Shot 2022-01-12 at 11 51 49 AM" src="https://user-images.githubusercontent.com/83455454/149194972-23343642-7a1f-4c0c-b5f2-36f4b39a2639.png">

 ## Creating Langauges
 Once you have forked the repository you can now add your langauge.
-(If you haven't already forked the repository yet efer to [here](#forking-the-repository).)
+(If you haven't already forked the repository, refer to this [section](#forking-the-repository).)
 Create a file in ```./frontend/static/languages/```.
-Name it the whatever language you are adding and add the amount of words at the end.
+Create a json file with the language name and the amount of words. e.g ```language_1k.json```.
 It should look something like this: ```language_1k.json```.
 The inside of the file should look like this:
 ```
 {
   "name": "language",